gravitational/teleport-plugins/access/slack/INSTALL.md

 ### Create Slack App

-We'll create a new Slack app and setup auth tokens and callback URLs, so that Slack knows how to notify the Teleport plugin when Approve / Deny buttons are clicked.
+We'll create a new Slack app and setup auth token.
 You'll need to:

 1. Create a new app, pick a name and select a workspace it belongs to.
-2. Select “app features”: we'll enable interactivity and setup the callback URL here.
-3. Add OAuth Scopes.
+2. Add OAuth Scopes.
 This is required by Slack for the app to be installed — we'll only need a single scope to post messages to your Slack account.
-4. Obtain OAuth token and callback signing secret for the Teleport plugin config.
+3. Obtain OAuth token for the Teleport plugin config.

 #### Creating the app